battery-grade-graphite-anode-materials

 Item Natural Graphite Route Synthetic Graphite Route General Note

-Main Application Direction Energy-density and cost-performance balanced projects Fast-charge, high-power, and stability-focused projects Selection depends on final battery target
+Main Application Direction Energy-density and cost-performance balanced projects Fast-charge, high-power, and stability-focused projects Selection depends on final battery target and qualification process

 Core Performance Considerations